 Fancy a trip back in time?
-You don’t need s time machine, you need a look around Estelle Bilson’s 1970s house in Manchester.
+You don’t need s time machine; you need a look around Estelle Bilson’s 1970s house in Manchester.
 Oh, there’s also a book now too.

 You may know Estelle from the BBC’s wonderful daytime TV show, The Bidding Room.
 Or you may have encountered Estelle and her home on social media.
 If you haven’t, you are in for a treat.